bwkam/research-website/content/research/childhood-factors-affect-canadian-teenage-suicide.md

 Considering Canada's youthful population, and the fact that many children are glued to their devices, this could be a big factor in those high suicide rates.
-Turns out, the more time they spend texting, video chatting, gaming, etc., the higher their suicide risk goes up by 9% per additional Time.
+Turns out, the more time they spend texting, video chatting, gaming, etc., the higher their suicide risk goes up by 9% per additional time.
 However, excessive screen time displaces important activities and increases exposure to negative content, making them more prone to suicidal thoughts down the line (Berthold).[^1] Many kids these days have accounts on popular social media such as TikTok, Instagram, Facebook, etc. And this is just wrong given the massive amount of toxicity on it and risks they may come across, especially